 Now, you may not be aware, but hosting on Google Cloud Engine is actually quite expensive – which also may explain the current price of Kinsta’s plans.

-For example, asking a $30 dollar monthly fee for 1 WordPress installation, just 20k visits and 5gb of space is a hefty fee.
+For example, asking a $35 dollar monthly fee for 1 WordPress installation, just 20k visits and 10gb of space is a hefty fee.
 Especially if you’re just starting out with WordPress.
 If you want to save, you can opt for the yearly plans – which offer 2 months for free.

 Now performance wise the fee is great, as Kinsta can easily match equally expensive servers.
 Feature wise, it’s a little off in my opinion – although the more recent addition of enterprise Cloudflare is amazing.